Sean2108/Mobile-Crowdsensing/README.md

 Uses advertisement data to collect data for research.
 (Proof of concept)

 Schema:
-- id
+- id                                                    - int
-- device (cookie information)
+- device (cookie information)                           - int
-- fingerprint (from FingerprintJS2 library)
+- fingerprint (from FingerprintJS2 library)             - varchar(255)
-- timestamp
+- timestamp (in UTC)                                    - timestamp
-- latitude
+- latitude                                              - double
-- longitude
+- longitude                                             - double
-- altitude (if available)
+- altitude (if available)                               - double
-- accuracy (-1 if HTML5 geolocation API is unavailable)
+- accuracy (-1 if HTML5 geolocation API is unavailable) - double
-- heading (if available)
+- heading (if available)                                - double
-- speed (if available)
+- speed (if available)                                  - double
-- host name
+- host name                                             - varchar(255)
-- browser default language
+- browser default language                              - varchar(255)
-- operating system
+- operating system                                      - varchar(255)

 Node backend(backend.js) distributes html and js files(frontend.html, frontend_script.js, fingerprint2.js) through Express.js to clients, which will return the location and browser information.
 The backend will store the information in a MySQL database.